tcassou/causal_impact/README.md

 * Discussion forum: http://stats.stackexchange.com/

 ## Issues and improvements
 As mentioned above, this package is still being developed.
-Feel free to contribute through githib by sending pull requests or reporting issues.
+Feel free to contribute through github by sending pull requests or reporting issues.